-In the company’s most recent quarter, core net operating income came in at $0.18 per common share while book value per common share increased $0.22 per share, or 3.7%, to $16.07.
+In the company’s most recent quarter, core net operating income came in at $0.51 per common share while book value per common share decreased $1.94 per share, or 10.7%, to $16.07.
 Meanwhile, the net interest spread of 1.32% increased from 1.10% for the fourth quarter of 2019.
 Adjusted net interest spread of 1.47% was a slight decline from 1.53% sequentially, primarily due to lower TBA dollar roll income.

 This poses a challenge for growth moving forward and requires management to further leverage positions (i.e., take on more risk) in order to sustain income levels.
 Leverage stood at 4x shareholders’ equity at the end of the last quarter.
 While high, this is significantly lower than the previous year where leverage was 8.5x shareholders’ equity.

 Third, the shortage of affordable housing means that there is a need for additional investment into the sector.

-These include the company’s experienced management team with expertise in managing securitized real estate assets through multiple economic cycles, their emphasis on maintaining a diversified pool of highly liquid mortgage investments with minimal credit risk, and the attractive dividend yield.
+These include the company’s experienced management team with expertise in managing securitized real estate assets through multiple economic cycles.
+It also includes their emphasis on maintaining a diversified pool of highly liquid mortgage investments with minimal credit risk, and the attractive dividend yield.

 While the long-term outlook is more promising, several challenges remain in the near term.
-First, this includes a shrinking spread between 3-month LIBOR and short-term repo rates as repo rates remain elevated due to the Fed’s pause at 2.5% on Fed Funds.
+First, this includes a shrinking spread between 3-month LIBOR and short-term repo rates as repo rates remain elevated due to a Fed Funds rate of 0.25%.

-That being said, management has structured the portfolio so that any change in the Fed’s policy towards an ease in 2020 will offset the headwind to earnings.
+That being said, management has structured the portfolio so that any change in the Fed’s policy towards a further ease in 2020 will offset the headwind to earnings.

-Dynex Capital’s high dividend yield and monthly dividend payments make it stand out to high yield dividend investors.
-However, we remain cautious on the stock.
+Dynex Capital’s high dividend yield and monthly dividend payments make it stand out to high-yield dividend investors.
+However, we remain extremely cautious on the stock.

-While the company is covering its dividend currently, the declining interest rates will continue to force the company ever further out on the risk spectrum to maintain its cash flows as its older mortgages roll off the balance sheet.
+The company is covering its dividend for the time being.
+But declining interest rates will continue to force the company further out on the risk spectrum to maintain its cash flows, as its older mortgages roll off the balance sheet.
 This sets them up for potentially steep losses if the economy slips into recession and defaults rise.

-On the other hand, if they are forced to cut their dividend yet again, it will likely continue the stock’s sell-off.
+If the company cuts its dividend yet again, it will likely continue the stock’s sell-off.
 This makes the investment highly speculative right now.
-Despite the double-digit yield, investors looking for monthly income have much better choices with more favorable growth prospects, higher yields, and safer dividends.
+Despite the double-digit yield, investors looking for monthly income have much better choices with more favorable growth prospects, and safer dividends.